 Interdisciplinary Relationships within the Arts and Engineering Cluster

 Because of the interrelationships between disciplines and necessary overlaps in collection policies, the Architecture and Urban Planning selector works closely with the Art & Design selector at the Art, Architecture & Engineering Library and the Fine Arts selector in the Fine Arts Library.
-Intersecting areas of particular note with Art & Design are industrial, interior, and furniture design.
-Areas of overlap with Fine Arts include architectural history.
-Decisions about large ticket items (e.g., electronic subscriptions) that serve the entire Arts community are discussed with both the Art & Design selector and the Fine Arts selector.
+Intersecting areas of particular note with Art & Design are civic art, industrial design, and furniture design.
+The primary area of overlap with Fine Arts is twentieth-century architectural history.
+Decisions about large ticket items (e.g., electronic subscriptions, multi-volume sets, etc.) that serve the entire Arts community are discussed with both the Art & Design selector and the Fine Arts selector.

 Cooperative Relationships within the University Library

 The Architecture and Urban Planning selector works closely with the Geography/Urban Studies selector in Hatcher Graduate Library to minimize the duplication of purchases relating to urban and regional planning, while at the same time meeting the research and curricular needs of patrons across the campus.
 Less frequently, but no less importantly, there is cooperation with the selector for the School of Natural Resources, with selectors for Area Programs, and with Economics, Public Policy, Humanities and Social Science selectors as scholarship at Taubman College and in other areas across the university becomes more interdisciplinary and more international.
 Despite these cooperative arrangements with selectors throughout the University Library system (and even because of them), the importance of a resource or the projected use of it by Taubman College faculty and students warrants the occasional duplication of items within the library system.